coinse/cs454-sbfl/README.md

 - A brief description of your approach: how you implement the GP engine, any unique features, etc
 - The same best formula you have evolved (use the variable names 'ep', 'ef', 'np', and 'nf' to denote the formula): try to describe why it works well :)
 - The evaluation results of your best formula against the bugs included in the repo: compute acc@1 against the 119 included bugs, andd also report the average wef metric per project (i.e., `Math`, `Lang`, `Time`, and `Chart`).

+## A Few Hints

+- The ranking is at the method level.
+That is, for acc@1, you need to rank the method which contains the bug at the top.
+Given that the program spectrum is at the statement level, you need to aggregate the statement level scores into scores of methods.
+There can be different ways to aggreate the statement level scores, but a simple one is the max aggregation, i.e., the score of a method is the maximum score from the statements that belong to that method.
+- Some bugs exists in more than a single method.
+In such cases, you can use the higher ranking method for your evaluation.
+- GP is a way to evolve formulas: it is time consuming.
+Do not call your genetic programming routine from `best.py`: hardcode the formula you found using GP in `best.py` under `def sbfl(ep, ef, np, nf)`.